micharbet/CLE/HOWTO.md

 - CLE_PCOLOR   prompt color
 - CLE_P0 ..
 CLE_P3
                prompt parts strings defined with `cle p0 .. cle p3` command
-- CLE_CUSTOMRC custom tweak file, typically $HOME/.cleusr-$CLE_USER if that
+- CLE_RCU      custom tweak file, typically $HOME/.cleusr-$CLE_USER if that
                file exists
 - CLE_WTITLE   string to be terminal window title
 - CLE_SRC      web store of CLE for updates and documentation downloads
-- CLE_DIR      where are current cle files, usually its $HOME
+- CLE_DIR      directory with configuration files
+- CLE_DRC      directory containing resource files
+               Note, DIR and DRC are usually $HOME but not necesarily. they may differ in case $HOME does't exist and/or on local 'su' sessions
 - CLE_TODIR    if this value is set before remote ssg session starts, it causes the environment will be placed to other path than $HOME.
 This is useful on systems without home directories.